IntelLabs/vdms/README.md

 VDMS is a tiered storage design to enable storing and processing of large scale visual data.
-We use an in-persistent-memory graph database developed in our team called Jarvis Lake as the metadata tier and are exploring the use of TileDB and other formats for images and videos as part of our Visual Compute Library (VCL).
+We use an in-persistent-memory graph database developed in our team called PMGD Lake as the metadata tier and are exploring the use of TileDB and other formats for images and videos as part of our Visual Compute Library (VCL).
 This project will research the use of a scalable multi-node graph based metadata store as part of a hierarchical storage framework